-Each month St. George on Yonge offers people in need gift cards for local grocery stores and TTC tokens.
+Every two months St. George on Yonge offers people in need gift cards for local grocery stores.
 All of them find themselves in difficult situations economically for any number of reasons.
 Staff are available to talk, listen to their stories and pray with them if they desire it.
 They all express their appreciation and gratitude.

-On the second Sunday of each month, we collect non-perishable food for the local food bank.
 We have a grocery cart that we try to fill each month.
 It is presented at the altar along with the offertory as part of the Sunday worship service.
 In months that we distribute the gift cards, they recipients may choose a few items from the cart.
 The other months the food is donated to the 415 Willowdale food bank.

 St. George on Yonge participates in helping new refugees get set up and settled in their new home when they first arrive in Canada.
 This involves finding accommodation, furnishings, clothing and anything needed to establish themselves.
 We have been involved with a number of families who have resettled here after leaving their home countries.

-Free ESL classes are offered each Tuesday from noon until 2 pm.
+Free ESL classes are offered each Wednesday from 10:00 until noon.
 Instruction is given to those who have basic and intermediate needs.
 Those who attend enjoy learning together about the language and also about basics of living in Canada.